Geothermal Drilling in Washington, DC

 System Connection & Testing

-Charis Well Drilling provides expert geothermal drilling services throughout Washington, DC, understanding the unique geological and regulatory landscape of the nation's capital.
-From the historic homes in Georgetown to new developments in Navy Yard, we ensure every project adheres to local standards and delivers optimal performance.
+Charis Well Drilling provides expert geothermal drilling services across Washington, DC, understanding the unique geological and regulatory landscape of the District.
+We serve homeowners and businesses from Georgetown to Capitol Hill, ensuring each installation meets local codes and environmental standards.

 Frequently Asked Questions